U.S. Route 46: Morris and Essex counties

 The road is lined with a moderate number of businesses, most with right-in/right-out (RIRO) access, as it continues southeast through Denville, narrowing to four lanes before coming to an interchange with Route 53.
 From this interchange, the route continues east before curving southeast and entering Mountain Lakes.
-In Mountain Lakes, US 46 crosses under the Montclair-Boonton Line before continuing into Parsippany-Troy Hills.
+In Mountain Lakes, US 46 crosses under the Montclair-Boonton Line before continuing into Parsippany–Troy Hills.
 Here, the road comes to US 202/CR 511 before passing under I-287.
-At this point, the westbound direction of US 46 has a ramp to northbound I-287, with access to and from southbound I-287 provided by US 202.
+At this point, the westbound direction of US 46 has a ramp to northbound Interstate 287, with access to and from southbound I-287 provided by US 202.
 Past the I-287 crossing, the road comes to another partial interchange with I-80 near the western terminus of I-280.
 Past this interchange, US 46 widens to six lanes and enters Montville.
 In Montville, the route narrows back to four lanes, and has traffic light-controlled intersections with New Road and Hook Mountain Road/Chapin Road.
 It then has an interchange with Route 159 and makes a turn to the northeast.
 Upon crossing the Passaic River at Pine Brook, US 46 enters Essex County into Fairfield Township.
 A short distance into Essex County, US 46 has another interchange with Route 159 (Clinton Road), providing access to that route and to its continuation as CR 627 (Plymouth Street).
 Shortly farther along US 46, Route 159 and CR 627 meet it at a traffic light-controlled intersection, providing cross-traffic and turns onto US 46.
 Past this point, US 46 remains a surface road with RIRO-accessed driveways, but has several intersections controlled by interchanges.
 Within Fairfield, US 46 has interchanges with Hollywood Avenue and Passaic Avenue as well as two trumpet interchanges providing access to Fairfield Road, which runs a short distance to the south of US 46.